 Yes, for many disciplines.

 IVAT is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 IVAT maintains responsibility for this continuing education program and its content.
-IVAT is recognized by the National Board of Certified Counselors (NBCC) to offer continuing education for National Certified Counselors (Provider #5659).
-IVAT adheres to NBCC Continuing Education Guidelines.
-IVAT is approved by the CA Board of Behavioral Sciences (PCE #33) to offer continuing education for LCSWs and MFTs.
-This conference meets the qualifications for approximately 15 to 20 hours of continuing education (pending final review of schedule) for MFTs and LCSWs as required by the CA Board of Behavioral Sciences.
+The California Board of Behavioral Sciences (BBS) now accepts APA continuing education credits for license renewal for LCSWs, LMFTs, LPCCs, and LEPs.
 IVAT is approved by the California Board of Registered Nurses to offer continuing education for nurses (CEP #13737).
 IVAT is approved by the State Bar of California to offer Minimum Continuing Legal Education for attorneys (#11600).
-IVAT is approved by the California Association of Alcoholism & Drug Counselors (CAADAC) to offer continuing education for certified alcohol and drug counselors (Provider #1S-03-499-0112).
-CE credits approved by CA agencies are accepted in most states.
+IVAT is approved by the California Association of Alcoholism & Drug Abuse Counselors (CAADAC) to sponsor continuing education for certified alcohol and drug abuse counselors (Provider #IS-03-499-0221).

-For information on continuing education, contact email@example.com
+CE fees are not refundable.
+For information on continuing education credits, please contact

 Katherina Todisco, Continuing Education Assistant via email: email@example.com